e0425705/ip/docs/README.md

 Created new file C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt
 --------------------------------------------------------------------------------------------
 ```
-   >This implies that a file name duke.txt has been created as a storage file, with path C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt, this path differs for different user and where they save the application.
+   >This implies that a file name duke.txt has been created as a duke.storage file, with path C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt, this path differs for different user and where they save the application.
    >This file will only be created once.